DylanB03/DylanB03/README.md

 - Build and ship **AI-powered applications** with thoughtful, useful interfaces
 - Design **backend services and distributed systems** that stay reliable under load
 - Work across **AI infrastructure, cloud deployments, observability, and automation**
-- Turn ambitious ideas into products people can actually use

-Currently an **AI Software Developer at JSI Telecom**, previously a **Software & AI/ML Developer at Nokia**, and studying **Software Engineering at Carleton University**.

 ## Tools I reach for